 In today’s world, many suffer from an eating disorder.
 It is a rather severe disease and according to statistics, one person dies from it every hour.
-Usually, adolescents and girls aged 13–20 years suffer from eating disorders, but that doesn’t imply that everyone else is immune to it.
+Usually, adolescents and girls aged 13–20 years suffer from eating disorders, but that doesn’t imply that everyone else is immune to them.

 There is a popular myth that mostly models suffer from eating disorders, but the fact is whether you’re a model, an athlete or a freelance writer who works for a custom writing service, you are not exempt from it.
 Doctors have found that one teenager in a 100 suffers from eating disorders, and 9 out of 10 are girls.
 Also at risk are those teens who are professionally engaged in dancing, and sports like jogging, gymnastics, figure skating, etc.

 An eating disorder is a mental condition where sufferers experience an unhealthy attitude towards food and deviation from normal eating behavior.
 Patients with this condition eat either too much or too little, and cannot adequately assess their bodies.
 Eating disorder includes a wide array of conditions, and each has different symptoms, but they can sometimes overlap.

 Types of eating disorder

 According to healthline.com, there are six (6) major types of eating disorders, and they are as follows:

 - Bulimia nervosa